-A properly fitting harness could be the difference between your dog pulling a Houdini and disappearing down the street or walking happily alongside you on a loose leash.
+Learning how to properly fit a dog harness could be the difference between your dog pulling a Houdini and disappearing down the street or walking safely and happily beside you on the leash.

 There aren’t standard dimensions for dog harnesses; a medium-sized dog harness from one company could be considered an extra-large at another.
 Before you can choose the right harness for your dog, you’ll need to take a few measurements:

-Chest: Using a soft tape measure (or piece of string), measure all the way around the LARGEST part of your dog’s chest.
+Measure the Chest: Using a soft tape measure (or piece of string), measure all the way around the LARGEST part of your dog’s chest.
 Starting at the bottom of their rib cage, bring the tape up and over their back, and then back down to where you began.
+This is the most accurate way to make sure you are getting the correct size dog harness, no matter the brand.

 HOW SHOULD A DOG HARNESS SHOULD FIT